 Thinking of getting a teaching qualification?

-The (Dutch-only) Master's programme in Science Education (Educatie in de Bètawetenschappen) combines physics subjects, didactics and internships, which trains you to become a teacher in secondary or higher education.
+Are you interested in obtaining your first-degree teaching qualification in physics and astronomy, while also broadening and deepening your subject knowledge?
+The (Dutch-only) Two-year Educational Master's in Physics combines physics subjects, didactics and internships, which trains you to become a teacher for secondary or higher education.